conda-incubator/conda-pypi/docs/architecture.md

 for installing PyPI packages with conversion and `conda pip convert` for converting PyPI packages without installing them.

-The plugin also registers three post-command hooks that extend conda's existing commands.
+The plugin also registers a post-command hook that extends conda's existing commands.
 The environment protection hook triggers after `install`, `create`, `update`, and `remove` commands to automatically deploy `EXTERNALLY-MANAGED` files that prevent accidental pip usage.
 This is implemented through `ensure_target_env_has_externally_managed()`.

-The explicit lockfile hook activates after `conda list --explicit` commands to add PyPI package information as comments to explicit lockfiles.
-The implementation in `_post_command_list_explicit()` appends `# pypi:` comment lines to lockfile output.

-Finally, the PyPI lines processing hook triggers after `conda install` and `conda create` commands to automatically process PyPI lines found in lockfiles during environment creation or installation.
-This is handled by `_post_command_process_pypi_lines()`.

 ## Module Architecture